alexracape/Blokus-Engine/README.md

     - I made it thinking about the bit boards, but now there are also a lot of shape applications
 - Update the way moves are applied for GUI
 - Look into docker and kubernetes for deployment
-- Data augmentation for training

 Plan:
-1. Add training capability in model
-2. Fix GUI
+1. Fix GUI
-3. Implement undo
+2. Implement undo
-4. Look into deployment
+3. Look into deployment

 Questions:
 - What does it mean for the staet to be oriented to the current player?
 Should I shuffle the order of the boards to match,